 Olive oil: Use a good quality extra virgin olive oil.
 The recipe calls for 3 tablespoons, but the flavor of the oil will shine through.

-Water & Milk: Use 1/2 cup each of water and milk to help smoothen out the dish.
+Water & Milk: Use 1/2 cup each of water and milk to help smooth out the dish.

-Chives: This addition is optional, 1 teaspoon of finely chopped chives should do the trick.
+Herbs: This addition is optional, finely chopped chives or thyme go well with the potatoes.

 Salt & Pepper: You can also use any other seasonings to your own preference.

 When the potatoes are fork tender, you’ll just need to do the mashing and add the final touches.
-Making these homemade mashed potatoes with cream cheese means they’re deliciously creamy.
+Making these homemade mashed potatoes with cottage cheese means they’re deliciously creamy.

-Mash the cream cheese into the potatoes, and add the milk a little at a time until you like the consistency.
-If you’re using the chives, sprinkle them over the top, and serve.
+Mash the whipped cottage cheese into the potatoes, and add the milk a little at a time until you like the consistency.
+If you’re using herbs, stir some in, sprinkle more over the top, and serve.

 Are mashed potatoes good for you?